aqsandy/CourseGram_open/README.md

 START

-The app starts immediately on the home page in which a user is promted to select a program they are interested in viewing.
-In our case we will be using the Major in Architecture which gives us a good template for viewing our diagrams.
+The app starts immediately on the home page in which a user is prompted to select a program they are interested in viewing.
+In our case we will be using the Major in Architecture program which gives us a good template for viewing our diagrams.

 LOGIN